xlwings/xlwings/docs/vba.rst

 ----------------------------

 In the VBA Editor (``Alt-F11``), write the code below into a VBA module. ``xlwings quickstart`` automatically adds a new module with a sample call.
-If you rather want to start from scratch, you can add new module via ``Insert > Module``.
+If you rather want to start from scratch, you can add a new module via ``Insert > Module``.

 .. code-block:: vb.net